Scalable Planning with Deep Neural Network Learned Transition Models: Concluding Remarks and Future Work

 In this paper, we have tackled the question of how we can plan with expressive and accurate deep network learned transition models that are not amenable to existing solution techniques.
 We started by focusing on how to learn accurate learned transition functions by using densely-connected deep neural networks trained with a reweighted mean square error (MSE) loss.
 We then leveraged the insight that ReLU-based deep networks offer strong learning performance and permit a direct compilation of the neural network transition model to a Mixed-Integer Linear Program (MILP) encoding in a planner we called Hybrid Deep MILP Planner (HD-MILP-Plan).
 To further enhance planning efficiency, we strengthened the linear relaxation of the base MILP encoding.
 Finally, as a more efficient but not provably optimal alternative to MILP-based optimization, we proposed the end-to-end gradient optimization-based Tensorflow Planner (TF-Plan) that encodes the problem in the form of a Recurrent Neural Network (RNN) and directly optimizes plans via backpropagation.

 We evaluated run-time performance and solution quality of the plans generated by both proposed planners over multiple problem instances from three diverse continuous state and action planning domains.
-We have shown that HD-MILP-Plan can find optimal plans with respect to the learned models, and TF-Plan can approximate the optimal plans with little computational cost.
+It would be hard to definitively characterize the general comparative performance behavior of HD-MILP-Plan vs.\ TF-Plan for arbitrary problems; however, on these particular domains, we have shown that HD-MILP-Plan can find optimal plans with respect to the learned models, and TF-Plan can approximate the optimal plans with little computational cost.
 We have shown that the plans generated by both HD-MILP-Plan and TF-Plan yield better solution qualities compared to strong domain-specific human-designed policies and that TF-Plan performance generally improves with the number of optimization epochs.
 Also, we have shown that our strengthening constraints improved the solution quality and the run-time performance of HD-MILP-Plan as problem instances got larger.
-Finally, we have shown that TF-Plan can handle large-scale planning problems with very little computational cost compared to the other planners.
+Finally, we have shown that TF-Plan can handle large-scale planning problems with very little relative computational cost compared to the MILP-based optimization approach of HD-MILP Plan and its variants defined in Section~\ref{MILP}.